-Online coding classes provide easy access to STEM education and fun projects that keep kids excited about learning.
+Online computer science classes provide easy access to STEM education and fun projects that keep kids excited about learning.
 CodeWizardsHQ students develop coding skills quickly with interesting challenges like building animations and games.
-Coding classes at CodeWizardsHQ are 12 sessions long and delivered live by expert instructors.
-Students learn core programming concepts by building increasingly complex projects and progressing through the curriculum.
+Coding classes are 12 sessions long and delivered live by expert instructors.
+During class, students learn core programming concepts by building increasingly complex projects and progressing through the curriculum.

-Starting with simple games, moving through web development, and taking off into more difficult challenges, elementary students master programming basics.
-Middle school kids can take classes in Python, a powerful language used for everything from web development to data science.
-CodeWizardsHQ classes for high school kids dive into deep topics like algorithms, artificial intelligence, and machine learning.
+Elementary students master programming basic starting with simple games, moving through web development, and taking off into more difficult challenges.
+Middle school coding starts with classes in Python, a powerful language used for everything from web development to data science.
+Then, in high school coding classes, students dive into deep topics like algorithms, artificial intelligence, and machine learning.

 Kids who get into STEM will be prepared for the challenges they’ll face throughout their schooling and later in life.
 Opportunities to get into science, technology, engineering, and math are abundant.
 There have never been so many interesting ways to get started.
 The key is to take that first step.
 Now is a great time to do it.